 The Underground Mineral Resource estimates were prepared by Tetra Tech based on the results of all drilling up to the end of 2013.
-The effective date of the Mineral Resource estimate for the Eastern Underground Area is April 15, 2015.
-The table below shows the Mineral Resources of the Eastern Underground Area.
-The Mineral Resources reported are inclusive of Mineral Reserves.
-Mineral Resources, which are not Mineral Reserves, do not have demonstrated economic viability.
+The effective date of the Mineral Resource estimate for the Eastern Underground Area is April 15, 2015Mineral Resources, which are not Mineral Reserves, do not have demonstrated economic viability.